-The motorized barriers are fabricated from 1.75" (44mm) diameter aluminum tubing with a clear anodized finish.
+The motorized moving barriers are acrylic with a special abrasion resistant coating.
+Barriers are offered in widths to create 22" and 36" passage openings.
 Movement of the barriers is accomplished through the integration of brushless DC motors, digital position encoders, motor controllers and motor control software using closed loop position control.
-The barriers can be broken away vertically and horizontally (optional).